Everything you need to do to migrate from Paddle Classic to Paddle Billing.

 Contact the Paddle Seller Support team to request that we migrate your subscription data from Paddle Classic to Paddle Billing.
 We'll port your subscription, customer, and other data from Paddle Classic to Paddle Billing.
 Historic reporting data remains on Paddle Classic.

-We recommend keeping up-to-date with changes to the Paddle platform.
+We recommend keeping up to date with changes to the Paddle platform.

 Turn off your Paddle Classic integration